 St. Joe's is proud of our long teacher tenure in our CDC.
-Our most tenured staff have 14-35 years of experience at St. Joe's!
-Many staff have 5 or more years of experience in childcare.
+Our most tenured staff have 10-40 years of experience at St. Joe's!
 All staff members are at least 18 years old and have a minimum of a high school diploma or equivalent.
-Many Senior Teachers have a Child Care Credential CDA or higher.
+Some teachers have a Child Care Credential CDA or higher.
 Staff without advanced education or training are encouraged to work toward a CDA or associates degree in Early Childhood Education.
 All staff receive at least 15 hours of Early Childhood Education training annually.
 All center staff receive training in CPR and First Aid, and all staff are encouraged and given the opportunity to be certified in First Aid and CPR as well.

-3: Enrollment
+3. Enrollment